What is a Texas Employee Theft Bond?

 Businesses lose $50 billion annually due to employee theft.
-And that’s just in retail business alone!
+And that’s just in the retail business alone!

 Employee theft is one of the most costly and common problems businesses are facing since time immemorial, but they are more prevalent nowadays.

 It doesn’t matter what industry you are in.
 At some point, your business will suffer from employee theft.
-Small business will take a bigger hit when it comes to this.
+Small businesses will take a bigger hit when it comes to this.

-Another Fact: There are various ways that can be taken to safeguard your business from such dishonest acts.
+Another Fact: Various ways can be taken to safeguard your business from such dishonest acts.
 Here are some of them:

 - Zero tolerance for unethical behavior